kit-cml/ToxCML-Hybrid-mfCoQ-RASAR/README.md

 # ToxCML: A Hybrid q‑RASAR Framework-Based Platform Integrating Consensus QSAR and Read-Across for Enhanced Comprehensive Multi-Endpoint Toxicity Assessment

 ToxCML is a large-scale hybrid **q‑RASAR** framework-based platform that integrates consensus QSAR and consensus read-across into a weight-optimized workflow for multi-endpoint toxicity prediction.
 It is designed to provide chemically contextualized, applicability-domain–aware predictions that can support large-scale toxicity screening, hazard prioritization, and reduction of animal testing.

 ## Study overview

 Conventional animal-based toxicity testing is time-consuming, expensive, and ethically challenging, motivating the development of computational in silico methods.
 In this project, ToxCML combines:
 - Machine-learning–based consensus QSAR models built on multiple molecular representations (MACCS, Morgan, APF, RDKit fingerprints, and physicochemical descriptors) using Random Forest, XGBoost, and Support Vector Machines (SVM).
 - Similarity-based consensus read-across models.
-- Tiered applicability-domain (AD) analysis and chemical-space mapping
+- Pre-computed tiered applicability-domain (AD) annotations for each compound and endpoint (INSIDE vs OUTSIDE).
-- Integration of Consensus QSAR and Consensus Read Across into a unified hybrid q‑RASAR framework.
+- Integration of consensus QSAR and consensus read-across into a unified hybrid q‑RASAR framework.

 The hybrid q‑RASAR framework predicts **18 toxicity endpoints** for **53,378 unique chemicals**, achieving strong performance on unseen test sets and external validation sets (AUC ≈ 0.86–0.99; ACC ≈ 0.75–0.98).
 Across endpoints, hybrid q‑RASAR consistently outperforms its individual components, with consensus QSAR remaining highly competitive and consensus read-across providing complementary discriminatory information.

 ## Repository structure

 - `Dataset/`
   Curated datasets (SMILES and binary toxicity labels) for the 18 toxicity endpoints used to develop and validate the models.

 - `AD Analysis/`
-  Scripts/notebooks for applicability-domain analysis, including similarity- and leverage-based AD definitions and combined q‑RASAR AD.
+  Pre-computed applicability-domain outputs for each endpoint, indicating whether each compound is classified as **INSIDE** or **OUTSIDE** the final q‑RASAR AD (no AD code is provided, only the annotated results).

 - `Molecular Descriptor Computation_Preprosesing data.ipynb`
   Notebook for data preprocessing and molecular feature computation:
   - Input: SMILES-based datasets from `Dataset/`.
   - Output: MACCS, Morgan, APF, RDKit fingerprints and physicochemical descriptors for each compound.

 - `Training_Consensus QSAR_Fingerprint_10foldCrossvalidation.ipynb`
-  Notebook for training fingerprint-based QSAR models (e.g., RF, XGBoost, SVM using MACCS, Morgan, APF, andh physicochemical properties):
+  Notebook for training fingerprint-based QSAR models (e.g., Random Forest, XGBoost, SVM using MACCS, Morgan, APF):
   - Performs 10‑fold cross-validation per fingerprint–algorithm combination.
   - Produces prediction probabilities that will be integrated into consensus QSAR.

 - `Training_Consensus QSAR_PhysicochemicalProperties_10foldCrossvalidation.ipynb`
   Notebook for training descriptor-based QSAR models using physicochemical properties:
   - Trains multiple algorithms with 10‑fold cross-validation.
   - Generates consensus QSAR probabilities from descriptor-based models.

 - `Model Performance Evaluation 1_Consensus QSAR.ipynb`
   Notebook for evaluating consensus QSAR on unseen test or external validation sets:
   - Computes ACC, AUC, sensitivity, specificity, and confidence intervals.

 - `Model Performance Evaluation 2_Consensus Read-Across Evaluation.ipynb`
   Notebook for building and evaluating consensus read-across models:
   - Uses k‑nearest neighbor–type similarity (e.g., Tanimoto on MACCS, Morgan, APF, RDKit fingerprints).
   - Aggregates fingerprint-specific read-across probabilities into a consensus read-across score.

 - `q-RASAR_Evaluation_Framework.ipynb`
   Notebook for constructing and evaluating the **hybrid q‑RASAR** framework:
   - Integrates consensus QSAR and consensus read-across probabilities via a linear weighting scheme.
-  - Optimizes the weight to jointly maximize predictive power.
+  - Optimizes the weight to jointly maximize predictive power (e.g., ACC and AUC).

 - `.gitattributes`
-  Git configuration for handling specific file types and line endings. [web:40]
+  Git configuration for handling specific file types and line endings.

 ## Workflow: step-by-step